lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 `--input` puts **lmchk**{: style="color: blue"} in a special mode.
 It doesn't attempt to read anything; instead, it prints out a table of all the tags it would try to read, together with a brief description of the tag, and then exits.

-`--help` performs a similar function for the command line arguments: it prints out a brief summary of arguments effective in the executable you are using.
+`lmchk --help` performs a similar function for the command line arguments: it prints out a brief summary of arguments effective in the executable you are using.

-`--show` tells **lmchk**{: style="color: blue"} to print out tags as it reads them (or the defaults it uses)
+`lmchk --show` tells **lmchk**{: style="color: blue"} to print out tags as it reads them (or the defaults it uses)

 The remainder of this section is not essential to this tutorial and you can safely skip to section 5 or 6.
 It explains what you receive when you use
 `--input`; it is useful if you want to see how tags and categories are organized, and how missing or partial tags are handled.